-The proposed project would result in significant and unmitigated cumulative impacts to the Del Mar Heights Road/I-5 SB and NB ramp meters.
-Mitigation is proposed, which entails payment of a fair-share contribution (SB ramp meter) by the project applicant towards adding an HOV lane to the I-5 SB loop on-ramp (Mitigation Measure 5.2-11) and specific improvements (NB ramp meter) consisting of widening and re-striping the I-5 NB on-ramp to add an HOV lane (Mitigation Measure 5.2-12).
-While the fair-share contribution and identified improvements would fully mitigate cumulative impacts, the project's cumulative impacts to these ramp meters are considered significant because the timing of the identified improvements cannot be assured by the City or the applicant.
-The improvements are within the jurisdiction of Caltrans to implement and may not occur at the time the mitigation is needed.
-Therefore, cumulative impacts to the Del Mar Heights Road/I-5 SB ramp meter and the Del Mar Heights Road/I-5 NB ramp meter would remain significant pursuant to Section 15091(a)(2) of the State CEQA Guidelines.
+The proposed project would result in significant and unmitigable cumulative impacts to the Del Mar Heights Road/I-5 SB and NB ramp meters.
+Mitigation is proposed, which entails payment of a fair-share contribution (SB ramp meter) by the project applicant towards adding an HOV lane to the I-5 SB loop on-ramp or construction of the HOV lane by the project applicant (Mitigation Measure 5.2-11), and specific improvements (NB ramp meter) consisting of widening and re-striping the I-5 NB on-ramp to add an HOV lane (Mitigation Measure 5.2-12).
+While the fair-share contribution and identified improvements would fully mitigate cumulative impacts, the project's cumulative impacts to these ramp meters are considered significant because the identified improvements are not within the City's jurisdiction.
+As timely implementation of these improvements is within the jurisdiction of Caltrans Absent a Traffic Mitigation Agreement with Caltrans, cumulative impacts to the Del Mar Heights Road/I-5 SB ramp meter and the Del Mar Heights Road/I-5 NB ramp meter would remain significant pursuant to Section 15091(a)(2) of the State CEQA Guidelines.